britram/taps-transports/draft-ietf-taps-transports-05.md

     email: tuexen@fh-muenster.de
 -->

+- {{multipath-tcp-mptcp}} on MPTCP was contributed by Simone Ferlin-Oliviera (ferlin@simula.no) and Olivier Mehani (olivier.mehani@nicta.com.au)
 - {{user-datagram-protocol-udp}} on UDP was contributed by Kevin Fall (kfall@kfall.com)
 - {{stream-control-transmission-protocol-sctp}} on SCTP was contributed by Michael Tuexen (tuexen@fh-muenster.de)
 - {{nack-oriented-reliable-multicast-norm}} on NORM was contributed by Brian Adamson (brian.adamson@nrl.navy.mil)
+- {{transport-layer-security-tls-and-datagram-tls-dtls-as-a-pseudotransport}} on MPTCP was contributed by Ralph Holz (ralph.holz@nicta.com.au) and Olivier Mehani (olivier.mehani@nicta.com.au)
 - {{hypertext-transport-protocol-http-over-tcp-as-a-pseudotransport}} on HTTP was contributed by Dragana Damjanovic (ddamjanovic@mozilla.com)

 # Acknowledgments

+Thanks to Karen Nielsen for the comments and feedback.
 This work is partially supported by the European Commission under grant agreement FP7-ICT-318627 mPlane; support does not imply endorsement.